executors/executors/explanatory.md

 composability issues of `future::then` [@Executors16:Issue96] and is consistent with `bulk_then_execute`, discussed below.
-Note that the type of `Future` is allowed to differ from `executor_future_t<Executor,U>`, enabling interoperability between executors and foreign future types.
+Note that the type of `Future` is allowed to differ from `executor_future_t<Executor,U>`, enabling interoperability between executors and foreign or new future types.

 Note that customization points do not receive a parameter pack of arguments for `f`.
 This is a deliberate design to embue all customization point parameters